Casa Annette: the place to stay in Cortelazor

 October – Almonaster Islamic Days, Aracena Jamon Feria and Chestnuts

-November – Setas
+November – Setas (mushrooms)

 December – Mosto Festival and Christmas.